microsoft/rnx-kit/README.md

 ## From proposal to acceptance

-In short, to get a major feature added to `rnx-kit`, you must first get an RFC proposal accepted and merged into the `rfcs` branch.
-Once merged, the RFC is "active" and may be implemented with the goal of eventual inclusion into `rnx-kit`.
+In short, to get a major feature added to `rnx-kit`, you must first get an RFC proposal accepted.
+Once accepted, the RFC is merged into the `rfcs` branch and may be implemented with the goal of eventual inclusion into `rnx-kit`.

 - Fork the `rnx-kit` repo http://github.com/microsoft/rnx-kit
 - Check out the `rfcs` branch